lingui/js-lingui/website/docs/guides/message-extraction.md

 ## Supported patterns

-The extractor tool is simple and analyzes your code without executing it.
-Therefore, complicated patterns and dynamic code are not supported.
+The extractor operates on a static level and doesn't execute your code.
+As a result, complex patterns and dynamic code are not supported.

 ### Macro usages

-The tool supports all macro usages, such as the following examples:
+Extractor supports all macro usages, such as the following examples:

 ```tsx
 t`Message`